gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 We decided to focus on these devices first and work on the data collection at the end if we had some extra time.

-## Fabrication process

-### Clay wine cooler
+## Clay wine cooler
 Steps:
 - Make a design on Rhino for a simple “vase” shape without thickness

     <br>Notes:
     Size limitations to take into account: printer plate 20x20 / kiln 20x20x15 height
     <br>The size will reduce of about 10-15% after cooking

 - Measurements : perimeter wine bottle 23-24 cm / diametre 8 cm → I will leave around 2-3 cm for water around the bottle so the wine cooler can be 13 cm diameter. + If it reduces of 10-15% when cooking I need to do it 15 cm diameter
 - In Grasshopper, I created a cylinder and a circle with the same center point and radius and merged them.
 - I "baked" the shape and opened the file with gcode for the paster printer slicer
 - Use the  latest version of the Grasshopper file to generate the gcode
 - Open the software "Repetier", connect it to the Ender printer and check the "z" value when we add a base.
 Then change this value in the Grasshopper setup.

 - Copy the Grasshopper code into Repetier

 - Preparing the machine.